chaosjester/PHPInstallMiiRepoAdmin/readme.md

 PHP >= 5.5 - This is due to password mangement, there is no exceptions to this

+PHP MUST run as your user, not a service account unless that account has permissions to the folders

 Directories must be writable

 An smdh file should be present in the homebrew application folder or some manual configuration is required